giuliodondi/kOS-Shuttle-OPS3/README.md

 ## Known Incompatibilities
 - Atmospheric Autopilot
+- POSSIBLY Trajectories - more study is needed

 ## (Warmly) Suggested mods
 - Kerbal Konstructs to place runways to land on, they must be at least 1.5x longer than the stock KSC runway.